1. Cookies were originally designed for __________

 5. Which of the following defines the Cookie visibility?

-a) document Path
+a) domain Path

-Explanation: sessionStorage, localStorage and Cookies all are used to store data on the client side.
+Explanation: sessionStorage, localStorage and Cookies all are used to store data on the client-side.
 Each one has its own storage and expiration limit.
 Cookie visibility is scoped by document origin as localStorage and sessionStorage are, and also by document path.